open-horizon/open-horizon.github.io/docs/installing/preparing_edge_cluster.md

 # Preparing an edge cluster
 {: #preparing_edge_cluster}

-Perform the following tasks to install an edge cluster and get it ready for the {{site.data.keyword.edge_notm}} agent:
+Perform the following tasks to install an edge cluster and prepare it for the {{site.data.keyword.edge_notm}} agent.

 Install one of these edge clusters and prepare it for the {{site.data.keyword.edge_notm}} agent:
 - [Preparing an edge cluster](#preparing_edge_cluster)